 In the McMaster context, there are three terms in the School of Graduate Studies for purposes of interpreting the rule in Section 2.5.3 limiting employment with the University to ten hours per week on average: Fall (September through December); Winter (January through April); and Summer (May through August).
 These are deemed to have 17, 17, and 18 weeks respectively.
-The ten-hour limit includes work as a Teaching Assistant at McMaster.
+The ten-hour limit includes but is not limited to work as a Teaching Assistant at McMaster.